simont77/fakegato-history/README.md

 - Accessory should be the accessory using the service, in order to correctly set the service name and pass the log to the parent object.
 Your Accessory should have a `this.log` variable pointing to the homebridge logger passed to the plugin constructor (add a line `this.log=log;` to your plugin).
 Debug messages will be shown if homebridge is launched with -D option.
 - length is the history length; if no value is given length is set to 4032 samples

+Remember to return the fakagato service in getServices function.

+Eve.app requires at least an entry every 10 minutes to avoid holes in the history.
+Depending on the accessory type, fakegato-history may add extra entries every 10 minutes or may average the entries from the plugin and send data every 10 minutes.
+This is done using a single global timer shared among all accessories using fakegato.

 Depending on your accessory type:

-* Add entries to history of accessory emulating Eve Weather using something like this:
+* Add entries to history of accessory emulating **Eve Weather** (TempSensor Service) using something like this:

 		this.loggingService.addEntry({time: moment().unix(), temp:this.temperature, pressure:this.airPressure, humidity:this.humidity});

 	AiPressure is in mbar, Temperature in Celsius, Humidity in %.
+Entries are internally averaged and sent every 10 minutes using the global fakegato timer.
+Your entries should be in any case periodic, in order to avoid error with the average.
+Average is done independently on each quantity (i.e. you may different periods, and entries with only one or two quantities)

-* Add entries to history of accessory emulating Eve Energy using something like this every 10 minutes:
+* Add entries to history of accessory emulating **Eve Energy** (Outlet service) using something like this every 10 minutes:

 		this.loggingService.addEntry({time: moment().unix(), power: this.power});

 	Power should be the average power in W over 10 minutes period.
 To have good accuracy, it is strongly advised not to use a single instantaneous measurement, but to average many few seconds measurements over 10 minutes.
+Fakegato does not use the internal timer for Energy, entries are added to the history as received from the plugin (this is done because the plugin may already have its own average for TotalComsumption calculation)

-* Add entries to history of accessory emulating Eve Room using something like this:
+* Add entries to history of accessory emulating **Eve Room** (TempSensor, HumiditySensor and AirQuality Services) using something like this:

 		this.loggingService.addEntry({time: moment().unix(), temp:this.temperature, humidity:this.humidity, ppm:this.ppm});

-	Temperature in Celsius, Humidity in %. (the addEntry is valid with only one property (only temp or 2 of them or ...))
+	Temperature in Celsius, Humidity in %.
+Entries are internally averaged and sent every 10 minutes using the global fakegato timer.
+Your entries should be in any case periodic, in order to avoid error with the average.
+Average is done independently on each quantity (i.e. you may different periods, and entries with only one or two quantities)

-* Add entries to history of accessory emulating Eve Door using something like this on every status change:
+* Add entries to history of accessory emulating **Eve Door** (ContactSensor service) using something like this on every status change:

 		this.loggingService.addEntry({time: moment().unix(), status: this.status});

 	Status can be 1 for ‘open’ or 0 for ‘close’.
+Entries are of type "event", so entries received from the plugin will be added to the history as is.
+In addition to that, fakegato will add extra entries every 10 minutes repeating the last known state, in order to avoid the appearance of holes in the history.

-* Add entries to history of accessory emulating Eve Motion using something like this on every status change:
+* Add entries to history of accessory emulating **Eve Motion** (MotionSensor service) using something like this on every status change:

 		this.loggingService.addEntry({time: moment().unix(), status: this.status});

 	Status can be 1 for ‘detected’ or 0 for ‘cleared’.
+Entries are of type "event", so entries received from the plugin will be added to the history as is.
+In addition to that, fakegato will add extra entries every 10 minutes repeating the last known state, in order to avoid the appearance of holes in the history.

-* Add entries to history of accessory emulating Eve Thermo using something like this every 10 minutes:
+* Add entries to history of accessory emulating **Eve Thermo** (Thermostat service) using something like this every 10 minutes:

 		this.loggingService.addEntry({time: moment().unix(), currentTemp:this.currentTemp, setTemp:this.setTemp, valvePosition:this.valvePosition});

 	currentTemp and setTemp in Celsius, valvePosition in %.
+Fakegato does not use the internal timer for Energy, entries are added to the history as received from the plugin (Thermo accessory this under development).
+For setTemp to show, you have to add all the 3 extra thermo characteristics (see gist), and enable set temperature visualization under accessory options in Eve.app.

 For Energy and Door accessories it is also worth to add the custom characteristic E863F112 for resetting, respectively, the Total Consumption accumulated value or the Aperture Counter (not the history).
 See the gist above.
 The value of this characteristic is changed whenever the reset button is tapped on Eve, so it can be used to reset the locally stored value.
-The meaning of the exact value is still unknown.
+The value seems to be the number of seconds from 1.1.2001.
 I left this characteristics out of fakegato-history because it is not part of the common  history service.

-[NEW] A timers have been set up.
-Weather and Room datas need to be sent every 10min (the 4032 entry buffer will last 28 days).
-So if you addEntry in that service, data's will be kept and averaged, then every 10 min, it's sent to the buffer.
-Room and Motion are event based, but if there is no new data, there is another timer repeating the last value every 10min (without that trick, there is sometime big "no data" holes in history)

-if your plugin don't send addEntry for "weather" and "room" for a short time (supposedly less than 1h (need feedback)), the graph behaviour seems to draw a straight line from the last data received to the new data received. if your plugin don't send addEntry for "weather" and "room" for a long time (supposedly more than few hours (need feedback)), the graph behaviour seems to indicate "no data for the period".
+If your "weather" or "room" plugin don't send addEntry for a short time (supposedly less than 1h - need feedback), the graph will draw a straight line from the last data received to the new data received.
+Instead, if your plugin don't send addEntry for "weather" and "room" for a long time (supposedly more than few hours - need feedback), the graph will show "no data for the period".
+Take this in consideration if your sensor does not send entries if the difference from the previuos one is small, you will end up with holes in the history.
+This is not currently addresses by fakegato, you should add extra entries if needed.

-if your Sensor is quite lazy (just send new data's if the data have changed more than x%) that might be good, if it's too long, you may resend the last data you have to fill the holes. if your Sensor is defect or batteryless just don't send, the "no data for the period" make sense.

 ### TODO